-FOCUS: Parents can access important information about their child in FOCUS https://portal.pcsb.org, including attendance, grades, school events calendar, outstanding financial obligations, and important school messages.
+FOCUS: Parents can access important information about their child in FOCUS https://portal.pcsb.org, including attendance, grades, school events calendar, outstanding financial obligations, and important school messages, and messaging with teachers.

-SCHOOL MESSENGER: (school voicemail & e-mail to families) uses phone numbers and email addresses listed in FOCUS for our ongoing school communication.
+SCHOOL MESSENGER: Provides school voicemail & email to families using phone numbers and primary email addresses listed in FOCUS for ongoing school communication.
 Parents are expected to keep their address and all phone numbers and email addresses up to date in FOCUS.
 Parents may list up to three phone numbers and two email addresses.
-Keeping information current in FOCUS is critical as the School Messenger system uses that data for phone calls & emails to families.
-Please notify Raven Cua school DMT, of updated information at Cuar@csb.org
+Keeping information current in FOCUS is critical as the School Messenger System uses that data for phone calls & emails to families.
+Please notify Julia Cumbie school DMT, of updated information at CumbieJ@pcsb.org